Unleashing Spatial Reasoning in Multimodal Large Language Models via Textual Representation Guided Reasoning: Introduction

 Previous work on spatially aware MLLMs generally falls into two main directions: 1) curating large-scale supervised fine-tuning data for spatial reasoning QA~\cite{daxberger2025mm,ray2024sat}, which limits scalability and generalization; or 2) incorporating additional geometric or stereo modalities into MLLMs~\cite{cheng2024spatialrgpt,zhu2024llava}, which increases system complexity and restricts applicability to off-the-shelf MLLMs.
 Our work explores a distinct formulation: inspired by prior approaches that extract textual descriptions from images or videos and then leverage only LLMs for VQA~\cite{wang2024videotree,fan2025videoagent}, as well as Chain-of-Thought prompting methods~\cite{wei2022chainofthought}, we propose to employ textual descriptions of 3D spatial structure as an intermediate reasoning trace that enables structured spatial reasoning in MLLMs.

-Specifically, we introduce \textbf{T}extual \textbf{R}epresentation of \textbf{A}llocentric \textbf{C}ontext from \textbf{E}gocentric Video~(\textbf{TRACE}), a prompting method that encourages MLLMs to generate a text-based allocentric representation of the 3D environment, facilitating spatial reasoning over the input egocentric video.
-Our proposed TRACE adopts a structured design as illustrated in Fig.~\ref{fig:teaser}(c), integrating \emph{Meta Context} about the room layout and coordinate system, camera \emph{Trajectory} sampled over temporal windows, and explicit object \emph{Entity Registry}.
+Specifically, we introduce \textbf{TRACE}, short for \textbf{T}extual \textbf{R}epresentation of \textbf{A}llocentric \textbf{C}ontext from \textbf{E}gocentric Video, a prompting method that encourages MLLMs to generate a text-based allocentric representation of the 3D environment, facilitating spatial reasoning over the input egocentric video.
+As illustrated in Fig.~\ref{fig:teaser}(c), our proposed TRACE adopts a structured design that integrates \emph{Meta Context} describing the room layout and coordinate system, camera \emph{Trajectory} sampled over temporal windows, and explicit object \emph{Entity Registry}.
 This design encourages MLLMs to perform explicit reasoning over a structured allocentric representation of the scene prior to answer generation.

 We conduct extensive experiments on VSI-Bench~\cite{yang2025thinking} and OST-Bench~\cite{lin2025ostbench} to evaluate TRACE, demonstrating clear performance gains over prior prompting strategies.
 Comparisons with other text-based video spatial representations further validate the effectiveness of our approach.
 We also perform detailed ablation studies and decompositional analyses to probe the bottlenecks of 3D spatial reasoning.
 These results highlight structured textual allocentric representations as an effective intermediate reasoning interface for video-based spatial QA in MLLMs.